 How we invest

 D4 Investments is the investment arm of D4 LLC, part of the family office of James Kinsella and Robert McNeal.
-The firm invests in start-ups and early stage ventures where Kinsella’s and McNeal’s success in building multi-billion dollar companies in the US and the EU can help drive a company’s success.
+The firm invests in start-ups and early stage ventures where Kinsella’s and McNeal’s experience in building multi-billion dollar companies in the US and the EU can help drive a company’s success.

 Kinsella and McNeal have deep experience in helping to lead companies through sharp market downturns, including the dotcom bust and the 2008 financial crisis, and onto profitability and successful exit.
 D4’s principals combine their capital and operational rigor with entrepreneurs’ ideas and dedication to help grow companies from start-ups to leaders.